dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 CHAPTER 12  Error-Handling Techniques    197

 Every type of error has an official number.
 When an error occurs, Excel stores the error number in an Error object named Err.
-This object’s Number property contains the error number, and its Description property contains a description of the
+This object's Number property contains the error number, and its Description property contains a description of the

 error.
 For example, the following statement displays the error number, a colon,